TimFelixBeyer/torch-liere/README.md

 # torch-LieRE

-Torch implementation of LieRE positional encoding from https://arxiv.org/abs/2406.10322
+A simple PyTorch implementation of LieRE positional encoding from https://arxiv.org/abs/2406.10322.
+Currently only supports 1D-sequences.